rdov/rdov.github.io/rdov_whitepaper.md

 The long term business model for Our Dove will be to provide easy, one stop resources and support for developers, mentors, sponsors, and other RDOV users.
 The franchise aspect of Our Dove will be to offer supplimentary outsourcing for front line support, hosting, DevOps and other services.
 This should allow greater and greater specialization and focus for users and provide a viable incentive for experimentation, development and marketing of the RDOV model itself.

-In effect, Our Dove will be the [Founding Incubator]({{ "/FoundingIncubator/" | prepend: site.baseurl }}) project, and Deginner will be the mentor.
-Its sponsors will be the crowdfunding supports, and its sponsored projects will be generation after generation of RDOV-style ventures.
+In a way, Our Dove will be the first sponsored project, even before the [Founding Incubator]({{ "/FoundingIncubator/" | prepend: site.baseurl }}).
+Deginner will be the mentor, providing the application framework [Deglet](http://deglet.xyz).
+Its sponsors will be the crowdfunding supporters, and its sponsored projects will be generation after generation of RDOV-style ventures.

 ##### Disclaimer

 The contributors views and opinions are their own.
-Google, Android, Our Dove and all other proper nouns, copyright, trademark, and otherwise property of their respctive owners.
+Google, Android, The Linux Foundation, Our Dove and all other proper nouns, copyright, trademark, and otherwise property of their respctive owners.
 No relationship or association is intended or implied.